Void061/nestjs-starter/README.md

 ## Features

 - ✨ Prisma ORM (Postgres)
-- ✨ internationalization (Detects the country of the current user or locates the user.)
+- ✨ internationalization (Detects the country of the current user or locates the user)
 - ✨ Prisma basic seeds system
 - ✨ Supabase auth
 - ✨ Husky